faanross/faanross.github.io/content/posts/post-1.md

 7. Next select `Guided - use entire disk` and hit `Continue`.
 8. The only disk should be selected, hit `Continue`.
 9. Keep `All files in one partition (recommended for new users)`, hit `Continue`.
-10. Keep `Finish partinioning and write changes to disk`, hit `Continue`.
+10. Keep `Finish partitioning and write changes to disk`, hit `Continue`.
 11. Select `Yes` and `Continue`.
 12. In `Software selection` keep the default selection and hit `Continue`.
 Kali will now start installing, just be aware this can take a few minutes, probably around 5 to 10.